jonnonz1/nz-statute-book/acts/public/1991/resource-management-act-1991.md

 ### 92B Responses to notification
 (1) An applicant who receives a notification under section 92(2)﻿(b) must, within 15 working days of the date of the notification, tell the consent authority in a written notice whether the applicant agrees to the commissioning of the report.
-(2) The consent authority must consider the application under section 104 even if the applicant— (a) does not respond in accordance with subsection (1); or (b) refuses to agree to the commissioning of the report.
+(2) The consent authority may consider the application under section 104 even if the applicant— (a) does not respond in accordance with subsection (1); or (b) refuses to agree to the commissioning of the report.
 (3)